athomasoriginal/com.betweentwoparens/src/pages/blog-posts/008-manage-your-java-jdks.md

 jenv add /Library/Java/JavaVirtualMachines/adoptopenjdk-13.jdk/Contents/Home
 ```

-<aside class="blog-post__note">Again, the path you use might be different.
+<aside class="blog-content__note">Again, the path you use might be different.
 The trick to finding the path you need to provide <code class="gatsby-code-text">jenv add</code>  is to use the path after each JDK name.  e.g. <code class="gatsby-code-text">"AdoptOpenJDK 13"</code> is followed by a path.
 Copy that and provide it to the <code class="gatsby-code-text">jenv add</code> command</aside>

 When you run the above, you will see something like this returned: